 Below are shots of First Avenue West, below Cascade Park, after flooding in 1972.

-I'm not sure which 1972 flood these photos were shot after -- there were two.
+I'm not sure which 1972 flood these photos were shot after -- there were three.

 So, yeah, flooding might have had something to do with the decision to run the creek underground.

 Paul, was that the same storm that wiped out Sixth Avenue East?